McJoe21Dev/api-docs/apis/packages-api.md

 ---
-description: An API for get information packages hosted on our service
+description: An API for getting information about packages hosted on our service
 ---

 # 📦 Packages API